ajayanti75/ajayanti75/README.md

 📖 I love learning new things and am passionate about building scalable, maintainable software that can deploy fast and frequently

-🔨 Experienced with Python, Java, SQL and several tools and platforms including GCP, Docker, Airflow, BigQuery, AWS Lambda and more!
+🔨 Experienced with Python, Java, SQL and several tools and platforms including GCP, Docker, Airflow, BigQuery, AWS Lambda

 🍃 Nature enthusiast who loves to go on treks and is passionate about the environment